zdravkov/kendo-docs/api/wrappers/jsp/chart/valueaxisitem-crosshair-tooltip.md

 ### color `String`

 The text color of the tooltip.
+Accepts a valid CSS color string, including hex and rgb.

 #### Example
     <kendo:chart-valueAxisItem-crosshair-tooltip color="color">